EVENTTY/EVENTTY.github.io/_pages/about.md

 <br>

-Boasting over **10 years of experience**, Eventty is guided by unmatched talent and prides itself on professionalism.
+Eventty brings over **10 years of experience**, guided by talent and professionalism.

-It is our mission to be as **courteous** and **helpful** as possible to reach your goals for your event.
+Our mission is to be as **courteous** and **helpful** as possible to to meet your event's goals.

-With our **industry-standard equipment** and **expertise**, we aim to provide music that is **customised** to your taste and preference.
+Using **industry-standard** equipment and **expertise**, we customise music to your taste.

-We understand **communication** is key, that's why we'll take careful steps to coordinate with you to make your event run as smoothly as possible.
-We are easily contactable through calls, emails, text, or scheduled meetings.
+**Communication** is key, and we coordinate closely with you for a smooth event, reachable via calls, emails, text, or scheduled meetings.

 ### You bring the crowd, and we'll get them dancing!